Railmotor: United Kingdom

 The Great Western Society, based at Didcot, has restored a Great Western Railway steam railmotor, built in 1908, to working condition.
 It regularly operates throughout the summer and has visited other preserved railways in the west country and Wales.
 It also operated on the mainline between Liskeard and Looe in November 2012.

-Another mostly complete example is a Midland Railway railmotor, which was later turned into an Officers' Saloon for inspection duties.
+A mostly complete example is a Midland Railway railmotor, which was later turned into an officers' saloon for inspection duties.
 It lasted in preservation from 1968 as a holiday home, then went to the National Railway Museum where inadequate outside storage led to its deterioration.
 It was later moved to a farm in 2015 and remains there as of May 2019.

 In Northern Ireland, the heritage Downpatrick and County Down Railway (D&CDR) owns an example of a Belfast and County Down Railway railmotor which was converted to an autotrain driving trailer while in service.
 After withdrawal it was used as private accommodation in a field before being restored to working order.
 The D&CDR also has Great Southern and Western Railway No. 90, which was built in 1875 as a railmotor but had its carriage portion removed in 1915.